abyx/octopress/source/_posts/2012-10-12-poor-mans-ifttt-twitter-triggers.markdown

 ### The workaround

 I spent an hour whipping up a simple proxy tornado server running on Heroku that does the easy filtering job by itself and set IFTTT to poll that thread.
-The code hacky code is available [here][5] (you would have to excuse the poor name I chose).
+The hacky code is available [here][5] (you would have to excuse the poor name I chose).

 ## The future